-New Korean coffee shops are always opening up to serve visitors delicious coffee.
-Most cafes have an aesthetically-pleasing interior, which is excellent for photo-taking opportunities and Instagram.
-Today, there are more than 15,000 cafes in and around the city.
+Most Seoul cafes have an aesthetically pleasing interior, which is excellent for photo-taking opportunities and Instagram.
+Today, there are more than 15,000 cafes in and around Seoul.

 Its main building used to be an old factory that got converted into an airy coffee shop and art gallery.
 The cafe has an industrial interior, making it look artsy but modern.

-As for the prices, Daerim Warehouse is quite expensive for an ordinary traveller.
+As for prices, Daerim Warehouse is quite expensive for an ordinary traveller.
 If you aren’t a coffee drinker, be prepared to splurge on a tea.